 Your tour ends in Siem Reap on day 21.
 A return airport transfer is not included but it’s really easy to arrange.
 It’ll take around 40 minutes to get to Siem Reap airport and will cost around $6 USD.
 Your guide will be able to help you organise onward travel.

-20 nights of twin, double, triple, or multi-share accommodation are included on this tour.
+20 nights of twin, double or triple accommodation are included on this tour.
 You’ll stay in a combination of hotels, hostels, guesthouses and homestays.
-1 night will be spent on a traditional junk boat on Ha Long Bay, 1 night on an overnight train and 1 night will be spent on an overnight bus between Sihanoukville and Siem Reap.
+1 night will be spent on a traditional junk boat on Ha Long Bay, 1 night on an overnight train and 1 night will be spent on an overnight bus..

 19 breakfasts, 6 lunches and 3 dinners are included.
 You’ll need to buy the rest of your meals yourself.
 It’s a great way to experience local culture by sampling Southeast Asian delicacies.
 Food in Southeast Asia is mainly pretty cheap, so eating out shouldn’t break the bank.